v7labs/benchllm/README.md

 BenchLLM is a Python-based open-source library that streamlines the testing of Large Language Models (LLMs) and AI-powered applications.
 It measures the accuracy of your model, agents, or chains by validating responses on any number of tests via LLMs.

-BenchLLM is actively used at [V7](https://www.v7labs.com) for improving our LLM applications and now Open Sourced under MIT License to share with the wider community
+BenchLLM is actively used at [V7](https://www.v7labs.com) for improving our LLM applications and is now Open Sourced under MIT License to share with the wider community

 ## 💡 Get help on [Discord](https://discord.gg/x7ExfHb3bG) or [Tweet at us](https://twitter.com/V7Labs)